littlehorse-enterprises/lh-user-tasks-bridge/README.md

-# SSO Workflow Bridge API
+# User Tasks Bridge API

 Backend component that serves as a proxy between any OIDC compliant identity provider and LittleHorse Server `UserTasks`.